Submit a Manuscript

-Formatting.
-Prepare manuscripts according to the most recent Publication Manual of the American Psychological Association (6th ed.) (http://www.apastyle.org/manual/index.aspx).
+Formatting: Prepare manuscripts according to the most recent Publication Manual of the American Psychological Association (7th ed.) (https://apastyle.apa.org/products/publication-manual-7th-edition).
 Format manuscripts in Microsoft Word and blind for anonymous peer review; manuscripts not blinded or appropriately formatted will be returned.
 Authors must certify that the manuscript is not being considered by another publisher.
 Correct formatting includes pagination, double-spacing, appropriate sub-headings, and correct citation and reference forms.
-Please see the JAIE Format Guidelines for assistance; these guidelines do not include all the detail provided by the APA Publication Manual.

-Multiple Manuscripts.
-JAIE reviews only one manuscript at a time from an author (or co-author).
-If you have a manuscript in the review process, the Editorial Team cannot accept another manuscript (either single authored or co-authored) until the first manuscript clears the review process (i.e. has been withdrawn by the author, declined by the Journal, or accepted for publication by the Journal).
+Multiple Manuscripts: JAIE reviews only one manuscript at a time from an author (or co-author).
+If you have a manuscript in the review process, the JAIE Editorial Team cannot accept another manuscript (either single authored or co-authored) until the first manuscript clears the review process (i.e. has been withdrawn by the author, declined by JAIE, or accepted for publication in JAIE).

 In a separate Word document, provide: